wtt604/gps_file_extraction/README.md

 #### 2023 October 10th

-Primarily used for splitting nd extracting data from log files created by https://github.com/barbeau/gpstest
+Primarily used for splitting and extracting data from log files created by https://github.com/barbeau/gpstest

 I don't expect these files to be completely optimized, but they should be functional.